Hendrix-CS/csci151/labs/javafx.md

 ## Step 2 - Button Pressing

-Now, start from scratch and use the information above to test out your new JavaFX skills to create a new project using JavaFX to make a program that records how many times a button has been clicked.
+Now, start from scratch and use the information above to test out your new JavaFX skills.
+Create a new project using JavaFX to make a program that records how many times a button has been clicked.

 ### Step 2.1 - Application